Home-Country Documents for Getting Married in Korea: A Country-by-Country Guide

 Gotchas

 Appointment slots at the Vietnamese Embassy in Seoul are limited and booked in advance.
 Do not assume a same-week appointment is available.
 Book as soon as you have a registration date in mind.
-If you are on the border of the September 2026 Hague transition date, call the embassy before booking to confirm which documentation process they are currently using.
+If you are near the September 2026 Hague transition date, call the embassy before booking to confirm which documentation process they are currently using.

 Philippines